Subcommand style

 User management

-# Create first admin user
+# Create first admin user (single command)

-bedrud user create --email admin@example.com --password secret123 --name "Admin User"
+bedrud user [--config <path>] create --email admin@example.com --password secret123 --name "Admin User"

-# Grant superadmin access
+# Grant moderator access

 # Create regular user

-bedrud user create --email user@example.com --password pass456 --name "Regular User"
+bedrud user [--config <path>] create --email user@example.com --password pass456 --name "Regular User"

 # Remove a user

-bedrud user delete --email user@example.com
+bedrud user [--config <path>] delete --email user@example.com

 # Remove admin access

-bedrud user demote --email admin@example.com
+bedrud user [--config <path>] demote --email admin@example.com